remy115/lambda-template/README.md

 - With JWT
 - Some simple tests
-- Can be use outside lambda
+- Can be used outside lambda